-You can complete Certificate III Painting and Decorating by one of the following:
+You can complete Certificate III in Painting and Decorating by one of the following:

-If you have more than 4 years experience you can apply for Recognition of Prior Learning (RPL) to have your skills recognised.
-RPL gives you credit for everything you have learned, and you can then complete the course by completing any gap training.
+If you have more than 4 years' experience you can apply for Recognition of Prior Learning (RPL) to have your skills recognised.
+RPL gives you credit for everything you can demonstrate a current skill relevant to a unit of competency, and you can then complete the course by completing any gap training.

 Contact NIPD on 1300 319 790 for an interview

-Suitable for NSW Department of Fair Trading Painters License.
+Suitable for NSW Department of Fair Trading Painters, WA Building Commission, South Australian painters and QBCC License.
 Now available on-line/on-site.

 You can complete the on-line subjects by: